SolaceDev/sc-event-topic-generator-front-end/README.md

 # sc-event-topic-generator-front-end

 A tool for generating messages with a probabilistic topic generator based on a schema description.
+The default schema generates fictitious messages for the SFMTA.

+To create your own schema, update the file src/scripts/transportJson.js

 ### Installation